puzzleboks/wanderlist/README.md

 ### Installation Instructions

-In order to install the Special Needs Pets app on your local machine, follow these steps:
+In order to install the WanderList app on your local machine, follow these steps:

 * Fork/clone [this repo](https://github.com/alexbannon/wanderlist)
 * Navigate to the wanderlist directory